hunterjackson/docs/source/influx.rst

 You can fnd an example `here <https://github.com/confluentinc/kafka-connect-blog/blob/master/etc/connect-avro-standalone.properties>`__.
 To see how easy is to have your producer serialize to Avro have a look at `this <http://docs.confluent.io/3.0.1/schema-registry/docs/serializer-formatter.html?highlight=kafkaavroserializer>`__.
-This requires SchemaRegistry which is open source thanks to Confluent!
+This requires the SchemaRegistry which is open source thanks to Confluent!
 Alternatively you can send Json + Schema.
-In this case your connect configuration should read ``value.converter=org.apache.kafka.connect.json.JsonConverter``.
+In this case your connect configuration should be set to ``value.converter=org.apache.kafka.connect.json.JsonConverter``.
-The difference would be to point your serialization to ``org.apache.kafka.connect.json.JsonSerializer``.
 This doesn't require the SchemaRegistry.

 **Connect entry with Schema.String and payload json String.** Sometimes the producer would find it easier, despite sending Avro to produce a GenericRecord, to just send a message with Schema.String and the json string.

 **Connect entry without a schema and the payload json String.** There are many existing systems which are publishing json over Kafka and bringing them in line with best practices is quite a challenge.
-Hence we added the support
+Hence we added the support.

 Prerequisites
 -------------

-- Confluent 3.1.1
+- Confluent 3.2
 - Java 1.8
 - Scala 2.11